rocketpie/isms-app/llm-vibes/context.md

 * 'anon': no access.
 * 'authenticated': read-only access.
 * 'editor': full write access on all isms domain data (no isms 'ownership' restrictions)
+* 'admin': app-level role used via JWT claim; mapped to DB role admin (inherits authenticated).
+  Admins can call the RPC to set other users’ app_metadata.role.

 ## RLS & Policies
 * All tables have RLS enabled.